sfan5/luanti/doc/lua_api.md

     -- Default is false.
     -- Not allowed for GET or HEAD method and `data` must be a table.

+    quiet = boolean,
+    -- Optional, if true then error messages are suppressed on failure.
+    -- Default is false.

     post_data = "Raw POST request data string" OR {field1 = "data1", field2 = "data2"},
     -- Deprecated, use `data` instead.
 Forces `method = "POST"`.
 }